 2019 divestiture: We have included in corporate items the revenues and expenses of BWise which were part of the Corporate Solutions business within our Corporate Services segment as BWise was sold in March 2019.
 See "2019 Divestiture," of Note 4, "Acquisitions and Divestiture," for further discussion.

 Other significant items: We have included certain other charges or gains in corporate items, to the extent we believe they should be excluded when evaluating the ongoing operating performance of each individual segment.
-For the three months ended March 31, 2020, other significant items include a loss on extinguishment of debt and charitable contributions made to the COVID-19 response and relief efforts which are recorded in general, administrative and other expense in our Condensed Consolidated Statements of Income.
+Other significant items included: